Encoder-Only Image Registration: Experiments Results

 \subsubsection{Handling Brain MR Image Registration}

 Unlike cardiac and abdomen datasets with different organ motions, inter-subject brain MR image registration requires fine-grained alignments of multiple variably shaped and sized brain structures.
 Table \ref{tab:OASIS} presents the results of semi-supervised learning on the OASIS dataset.
 With similar field smoothness, EOIR outperforms both LKUNet and TransMorph-2 in Dice score.
-It is important to note that these models were trained semi-supervisedly, and the results are clearly influenced by the provided segmentation masks during training, as improvements in Dice score often correlate with less feasible deformation fields.
+Note that these models were trained semi-supervisedly, and the results are clearly influenced by the provided segmentation masks during training, as improvements in Dice score often correlate with less feasible deformation fields.
 The advantage of EOIR in this task primarily lies in the reduction of parameter size.
-With similar smoothness and a slightly higher Dice score, EOIR reduces network parameter size by 98.7\% compared to TransMorph (71.59 MB) and by 97.3\% compared to LKUNet (33.35 MB).
+With similar smoothness and a slightly higher Dice score, EOIR reduces network parameter size by 98.1\% compared to TransMorph (46.69 MB) and by 97.3\% compared to LKUNet (33.35 MB) (the network parameter sizes are the same as those in Table \ref{tab:ACDC}).
 Therefore, we further evaluate EOIR on the LUMIR dataset, which is large-scale and trained in an unsupervised manner.
 As shown in Table \ref{tab:LUMIR}, EOIR outperforms TransMorph by 1.9\% with the NDV close to zero.
 Additionally, while SynthMorph \cite{hoffmann2021synthmorph} and DeedsBCV \cite{heinrich2013mrf} provide diffeomorphic deformation fields, their anatomical alignment falls short of EOIR.
-EOIR improves Dice by 6.8\% and 10.9\% respectively compared to SynthMorph and DeedsBCV.
+EOIR improves Dice by 6.8\% and 10.9\%, respectively, compared to SynthMorph and DeedsBCV.
+Compared to direct addition (EOIR(addition)), EOIR's composition approach delivers folding-free deformation fields (0\% NDV) and superior registration performance with only marginal computational overhead, underscoring the strategy of deformation composition for high-quality image registration.